Policy 7: Facilities

 - The petitioner is responsible for his/her furniture, supplies, equipment, etc.

-- Personal, organizational, or business solicitation of any type is not allowed on library property.
+- Personal, political, organizational, or business solicitation of any type is not allowed on library property.